hartwigmedical/hmftools/pipeline/README_TARGETED.md

 #### TPM normalisation

 The TPM normalisation is only required for panels with RNA coverage (eg. TSO500).
-This can be generated with 2 steps.

-1. Run Isofox for each sample

-2. Call the Isofox Normalisation Builder
+This can be generated using the Isofox Normalisation Builder

 <TO DO - link to this code>

 In order to adjust for the degree of amplification in panel sequencing relative to WGS,